gorn/rspreadsheet/README.md

 sheet.cells(5,2).format.bold = true
 sheet.cells(5,2).format.background_color = '#FF0000'

-# calculating sum of cells in row
+# calculate sum of cells in row
 sheet.rows(5).cellvalues.sum
 sheet.rows(5).cells.sum{ |cell| cell.value.to_f }

+# or set formula to a cell
+sheet.A1.formula='=SUM(A2:A9)'

 # iterating over list of people and displaying the data
 total = 0
 sheet.rows.each do |row|
   puts "Sponsor #{row[1]} with email #{row[2]} has donated #{row[3]} USD."